The Crypto Dependency Graph Becomes the Vulnerability Map

 In that setting, a parser discrepancy is not just a compatibility nuisance.
 It is evidence that the same credential may mean different things in different places.
 X.509, JWT, and SAML are especially sensitive because they carry authority across organizational boundaries.
 If one component treats an edge case as valid and another rejects it, authentication or certificate validation may be weaker than the surrounding institution believes.

 Chai uses LLM assistance for language support and test generation, but the paper does not ask readers to trust model intuition alone.
 The pipeline executes tests, observes concrete behavior, and then uses model reasoning to help infer whether a discrepancy maps to a security issue.
-The authors also report model variation: Gemini 2.5 Pro performed best overall in their experiments, Claude performed best on language-binding generation, and ChatGPT underperformed.
-That result is a reminder that the agent is part of an experimental apparatus, not an authority whose answer settles the bug.
+The agent is part of an experimental apparatus, not an authority whose answer settles the bug.

 What Chai Found

 The authors report evaluating 47 cryptographic libraries across 8 programming languages.
-Across X.509, JWT, and SAML targets, Chai surfaced 117 vulnerabilities or security bugs across 38 libraries.
+Across X.509, JWT, and SAML targets, Chai surfaced over 100 vulnerabilities or security-bug findings, including findings later described by the paper as 117 vulnerabilities or security bugs across 38 libraries.
 At the time of writing, the paper says 21 vulnerabilities were confirmed and 20 distinct CVEs had been assigned.
 It also says several details remain withheld or reduced because responsible disclosure was still ongoing.

 The paper gives representative examples rather than a full exploit catalog.
-It reports two severe wolfSSL X.509 name-constraints validation vulnerabilities, assigned CVE-2026-11310 and CVE-2026-11999 and fixed in wolfSSL v5.9.2.
-It reports a Base64 decoder inconsistency affecting JwtKit and Authgear-JWT, assigned CVE-2026-4898.
-It also reports a libxmlsec default-empty-value parser behavior that could enable SAML assertion replay and signature bypass in major Linux distributions, assigned CVE-2026-5819.
+It reports two wolfSSL X.509 trust-chain validation vulnerabilities, assigned CVE-2026-11310 and CVE-2026-11999 and fixed in wolfSSL v5.9.2. wolfSSL's advisory page classifies both as high severity and narrows the affected path to OpenSSL compatibility certificate verification APIs under specific build and call conditions; it also says native wolfSSL TLS/DTLS usage is not impacted.
+Chai also reports a Base64 decoder inconsistency affecting JwtKit and Authgear-JWT, assigned CVE-2026-4898, and a libxmlsec default-empty-value parser behavior that could enable SAML assertion replay and signature bypass in major Linux distributions, assigned CVE-2026-5819.

 Those examples explain why the dependency graph becomes the vulnerability map.
 A library bug can be more consequential than an application bug because it is reused under many names.
 The paper says one previously unknown critical vulnerability affected an SSL library powering billions of devices, while other findings involved a library behind a major browser and another used in major Linux distributions.
 This site should read those impact statements as author-reported research claims, not as independent incident counts.
 The governance lesson still holds: cryptographic trust is centralized in components that are often decentralized in responsibility.